zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

    .. important::
-      If this fails, make sure Zephyr's dependencies were installed as described in `Installing Requirements and Dependencies`_.
+      If this fails, make sure Zephyr's dependencies were installed as described in `Install Requirements and Dependencies`_.

 #.
 Follow the installation instructions on the screen.
 The toolchain's
    default installation location is :file:`/opt/zephyr-sdk/`, but it